-We extended the approach from [BS01] in the context of our work to integrate partial proofs as results from the external reasoning systems into the overall proof as well as to store different alternative subproofs simultaneously.
-Moreover, we extended OMEGA's graphical user interface LOUI to be able to display different subproofs of external reasoners as choices for the user.
+Oants provides agents for the basic natural deduction calculus computations.
+It also provides agents invoking additional proof tactics/methods and external reasoning systems.
+The latter are called indirectly via the Mathweb system.
+We have extended the approach from [BS01] in the context of our work to be able to integrate partial proofs as results from the external reasoning systems into the overall proof as well as to store different alternative subproofs simultaneously.
+Moreover, we extended Omega's graphical user interface Loui to be able to display different subproofs of external reasoners as choices for the user.

 The Mathweb system realises calls to external reasoners which may be distributed over the internet.
-In our most recent experiments we extensively tested the new ONE-MATHWEB system which is based on a multi-broker architecture.
-Each broker has knowledge about its directly accessible reasoning systems, and also about urls to other ONE-MATHWEB brokers on the internet.
-For example, in our experiments the reasoning agents gained access to the computer algebra system MAPLE running in Saarbrücken.
-For this we simply had to inform the Birmingham MATHWEB broker (which for license reasons cannot offer a MAPLE service locally) about the existence and url of the Saarbrücken broker.
-The Saarbrücken broker then connects the Birmingham broker (which receives and answers to the requests of the reasoning agents) with the MAPLE service.
-Currently our system links up with the computer algebra systems MAPLE and GAP running in Saarbrücken, and locally with the higher-order theorem provers LEO and TPS, the first-order theorem prover OTTER (employed also as our propositional logic specialist), and SATCHMO (employed as a model generator).
-MATHWEB is described in detail in [FHJ+99].
+In our most recent experiments we extensively tested the new One-Mathweb system which is based on a multi-broker architecture.
+Each broker has knowledge about its directly accessible reasoning systems, and also about urls to other One-Mathweb brokers on the internet.
+For example, in our experiments we gained access to the computer algebra system Maple running in Saarbrücken simply by informing the Birmingham Mathweb broker (which for license reasons cannot locally offer a Maple service) about the existence and url of the Saarbrücken broker.
+The Saarbrücken broker then connects the Birmingham broker indirectly with the Maple service.
+Currently our system links up with the computer algebra systems Maple and Gap running in Saarbrücken, and locally with the higher-order theorem provers Leo and Tps, the first-order theorem prover Otter (employed also as our propositional logic specialist), and Satchmo (employed as a model generator).
+Mathweb is described in detail in [FHJ+99].

 Once the reactive suggestion mechanism dynamically updates and heuristically sorts the list of suggestions, which are commands together with their particular parameter instantiations, it passes the list on to the selector.
 Its main task is to automatically execute the heuristically preferred command, and hence, initiate an update of the proof data structure.
 Furthermore, the selector stores the non-optimal, alternative command suggestions in a special store.
 The information in this store is used when backtracking to a previous state in the proof data structure becomes necessary.
 Instead of a complete initialisation the reactive suggestion mechanism is then simply initialised with the already computed backtracking information for the current proof context.
-Backtracking is caused when the reactive layer produces no suggestions or when a user defined maximal depth3 in the proof data structure is reached.
+Backtracking is caused when the reactive layer produces no suggestions or when a user defined maximal depth in the proof data structure is reached.